 Symptoms start 1 to 4 days after the virus enters the body.
-That means that you may be able to pass on the flu to someone else before you know you are sick, as well as while you are sick.
-Some persons can be infected with the flu virus but have no symptoms.
+That means that you may be able to pass on the flu to someone else before you know you are sick, as well as while you are sick for up to 7 days.
+Some people can be infected with the flu virus but have no symptoms.
 During this time, those persons may still spread the virus to others.

 Influenza A (H1N1), A (H3N2), and influenza B viruses are included in each year’s influenza vaccine.
 Getting a flu vaccine can protect against flu viruses that are the same or related to the viruses in the vaccine.
+The vaccine is not a live virus.
 The seasonal flu vaccine does not protect against influenza C viruses.
 Flu vaccines will NOT protect against infection and illness caused by other viruses that can also cause influenza-like symptoms.
 There are many other non-flu viruses that can result in influenza-like illness (ILI) that spread during the flu season.

-These include, covering mouth and nose with a tissue when coughing and sneezing, proper hand hygiene particularly after coughing, sneezing, or touching mucus membranes, and ensuring that environmental surfaces are cleaned and disinfected on regular basis.
+This includes, covering your mouth and nose with a tissue when coughing and sneezing or into your elbow and then doing proper hand hygiene after coughing, sneezing, or touching mucus membranes.
+Ensuring that environmental surfaces are cleaned and disinfected on regular basis will help reduce transmission.

 Infected persons should avoid contact with others in order to reduce the risk of transmission (home quarantine).
-This is most significant in keeping infected children away from school; adults should not go to their work place during the illness period.
+This is important to keep infected children away from school/day care and adults should not go to work place during the illness period which can last up to seven (7) days.
 In healthcare, patients are usually placed on droplet precautions to protect healthcare personnel and other patient from this illness.

 Cleaning and Disinfection